 Assessments

-Euronext will assess the quality of the Contracting Party’s Reports for its, its Affiliates’ and its Service Facilitator’s Use of Real-Time Data.
+Euronext will assess the quality of the Contracting Party’s Reports for its, its Affiliates’ and its Service Facilitator’s Use of Information.
 Therefore, Euronext will Audit the Contracting Party in accordance with the Audit Policy.
 If the Audit Results include recommendations and deliverables and/or a claim arises out of the Audit Settlement, Euronext will not approve the Contracting Party as a Natural User until the Contracting Party has implemented such recommendations and deliverables and/or has paid such claim.
 For more details, please refer to the Natural User application guidelines.

-Euronext will assess the Contracting Party’s ability to accurately administer a Natural User count for its, its Affiliates and its Service Facilitator’s Use of Real-Time Data.
-Therefore, Euronext requires the Contracting Party to report the Natural User count parallel to is current reporting of its Internal Use of Real-Time Data over a 3 (three) month period under non-billable Information Product codes as specified by Euronext.
+Euronext will assess the Contracting Party’s ability to accurately administer a Natural User count for its, its Affiliates and its Service Facilitator’s Use of Information.
+Therefore, Euronext requires the Contracting Party to report the Natural User count parallel to is current reporting of its Internal Use of Information over a 3 (three) month period under non-billable Information Product codes as specified by Euronext.
 If parallel reporting reveals the Contracting Party did not accurately administer the Natural User count, Euronext may either extend the parallel reporting period allowing the Contracting Party to improve its administration processes or reject the Natural User application.
 For more details, please refer to the Natural User application guidelines.

 Reporting Natural User